FineOps Deployment

 ./finekey --lite

-3. Wait for the whole deployment process to complete, which will take some time.
+3. Wait for the deployment to complete, which will take some time.

-Note 2: If the free space of the disk where the directory is mounted is detected to be less than 100 GB during the deployment, a prompt saying "The current path capacity check failed, Please re-enter the path" will appear.
-You do not need to exit the deployment.
-Modify the YAML file, enter the directory that meets the conditions, and continue the deployment.
+3. If the free space on the disk where the mounting path is located is detected to be less than 100 GB during deployment, a prompt will appear, indicating that the capacity check fails and you need to re-enter a path.
+You do not need to exit deployment.
+You can modify the YAML file, enter a path that meets the conditions, and continue deployment.

-If the "deployment success! bye~" prompt appears, FineOps has been successfully deployed.
+The "deployment success" prompt indicates that FineOps has been successfully deployed.

-Right after the prompt is the project address of FineOps.
+Right after the prompt is the access address of FineOps.
 You can copy it for later access.

-Note: The port in the address is the port set to be occupied by the nginx component.
+2. The port in the access address is the one set to be occupied by the Nginx component.

-• In case of a non-root user deployment, the default port number is 8090 and the access address is http://IP address:8090/ops/decision.
+If you deploy FineOps using a non-root user, the default port number is 8090, and the access address is http://IP address:8090/ops/decision.

 Accessing the Project

 FineOps services start automatically once the project is deployed.
-Enter the project address in the previous step in the address bar of a browser to access FineOps.
+You can paste the copied access address in the address bar of a browser to access FineOps.

 Selecting a Browser

-Access FineOps using browsers of the following versions, otherwise the page may be displayed abnormally.
+Access FineOps using a browser that meets the following version requirement.
+Otherwise, the page may be displayed abnormally.

 Browser TypeRecommended Version